 Our game, one that can be just as readily played casually in a park or on a professionally designed, championship-level course – seems to have caught the zeitgeist in how society wants to recreate.
 Here are what we see as the reasons.

 Pictured here is a golf disc.
 You can carry more, but you only need one to play a round.
 It is the result of many years of evolution in design and plastics technology.
 Feedback from champion players, scientific testing and sixty-five years of trial and error have arrived at this point in the creation of the most state-of-the-art piece of equipment used in our sport.
 Also, it’s durable.
-If you don’t lose it, it will last you decades.
+If you don’t lose it, a golf disc will last you decades.

-It’s cost? $20.
+Its cost? $20.

 Australians spend 12 billion annually on sport.
 A recent survey of Sydney residents found spending on sport at an average of $1500 per person per season to participate.
 When you consider the affordability of a disc and the fact that 95% of Australia’s 70 disc golf courses are free to play, it’s clear how the low cost barrier has contributed to the sports growth.